 With an average slope of 0.014%, the LM is extremely flat and subject to seasonal floods.
-Seasonal floods and back swamp sedimentation along the basins of the Mamoré and Beni rivers are controlled by the El Niño/La Niña cycles (Aalto et al., 2003).
-Furthermore, a particularly significant relation between inundation patterns in the LM and the Southern Atlantic Sea Surface Temperature Anomalies has also been found (Ronchail et al., 2005).
+Seasonal floods and backswamp sedimentation along the basins of the Mamoré and Beni rivers are primarily controlled by El Niño/La Niña cycles (Aalto et al., 2003) and the South Atlantic sea surface temperature anomalies (Ronchail et al., 2005).

-Precipitation in the LM range from 1350 to 2450 mm yr-1 (yearly average precipitation between 1971 and 2000 at Trinidad) (Ronchail and Gallaire, 2006), while the flooded area is in the range of 2000 to 92 000 km2 (Hamilton et al., 2004; Melack and Hess, 2011).
+Precipitation in the LM range from 1350 to 2450 mm yr-1 (yearly average precipitation between 1971 and 2000 at Trinidad; Ronchail and Gallaire, 2006), while the flooded area is in the range of 30 000-92 000 km2 (Hamilton et al., 2004; Melack and Hess, 2011).
 This shows the high sensitivity of the LM and its flooding regime to relatively small changes in precipitation.
 Flood dynamics are also influenced by the Mamoré River, which is the base level for most of the rivers in the region (Bourrel and Pouilly, 2004).
-The duration and extent of the inundations depend on the combination of precipitation in the upper catchment of the Mamoré River, the impeded drainage of local precipitation (Bourrel et al., 2009) and the elevation of the water table(Ronchail et al., 2005; Fan et al., 2013).
-A lag of 1 to 3 months is observed between the time of maximum precipitation in the upper catchment of the Mamoré and the peak in flood-plain inundation (Hamilton et al., 2004).
+The duration and extent of the inundations depend on the combination of precipitation in the upper catchment of the Mamoré River, the impeded drainage of local precipitation (Bourrel et al., 2009) and the elevation of the water table (Ronchail et al., 2005; Fan et al., 2013).
+A lag of 1-3 months is observed between the time of maximum precipitation in the upper catchment of the Mamoré and the peak in floodplain inundation (Hamilton et al., 2004).
 This results from the movement of river runoff from upland catchments to the floodplains, as well as from the delay in the drainage of inundated areas to the rivers (Hamilton et al., 2004).
-On an interannual basis, consecutive years with large inundations are caused by ground water storage (Ronchail et al.,
+On an interannual basis, consecutive years with large inundations are caused by groundwater storage (Ronchail et al., 2005).

-2.3 The geology of the Llanos de Moxos
+2.2 The geology of the Llanos de Moxos